lwu-west/globenewswire-news-wordpress-plugin/readme.txt

 	 /Organization/{TOKEN}

 	 The TOKEN is obtained from GlobeNewswire support staff.
-Each organization has a unique TOKEN, but several related organizations, such as a parent company and a subsidiary, can be combined into a single feed using multiple tokens, separated by an ì$î character:
+Each organization has a unique TOKEN, but several related organizations, such as a parent company and a subsidiary, can be combined into a single feed using multiple tokens, separated by an ‚Äú$‚Äù character:

 	 /Organization/{TOKEN}${TOKEN}